 This is how the personal competency framework will look for a user – in this example, the user is on this account's Sales team, so they only see the levels relevant to the Sales team.
 If a user is a part of multiple teams, they will see the levels for each of those teams.

-2. Step: Assigning roles
+2. Step: Assigning levels

-Subsequently, you will assign user roles, either manually via "Users & Teams > Edit user" or via the Excel upload.
+Subsequently, you will assign user levels, either manually via 'Users & Teams' > 'Edit user' or via the Excel upload.

-3. Step: Defining skill levels
+3. Step: Defining competency levels